dagmaros27/backend-with-go/tasks/task7/task managment api with clean arch/docs/documentation.md

 ## Environment Variables

 The API uses a `.env` file for configuration.
-Ensure the following environment variables are set in your `.env` file:
+Ensure the following environment variables should be set in your `.env` file:

 - `APP_ENV`: The environment in which the app is running (e.g., development, production).
 - `DB_URI`: The URI for connecting to MongoDB.